 Both floods and droughts cause huge social and economic damage across Europe.
 For example, the 2013 large-scale floods in Germany caused overall losses of €11.7bn, while the 2014 UK winter floods cost the industry €1.8bn.

-Climate change is likely to increase both the frequency and magnitude of these events in the coming years.
+Climate change is likely to increase both the frequency and magnitude of floods and droughts events in the coming years.
 Future hydrological extremes may be very different from today’s reality and difficult to predict.
 Changed water-related extremes will have important implications on the water sector and the design of water management practices.
 There is a need for “actionable research” to guide decisions!

 - Develop methods and tools to improve the forecasting of meteorological and hydrological extremes and their impacts.